Squidly1408/Squidly-s_Folder_Tools/ReadMe.md

 ```

 ## Creator Notes:
-Currently this projrct is in the idea phase, a phase where I am currently thinking of and adding quickly differn't things that may be helpful to have in this project.
+Currently this project is in the idea phase, a phase where I am currently thinking of and adding multiple differn't things that may be helpful to have in this project.
 As well as a phase where I am focusing on the potential functionality and use of the app, instead of things like UI and UX.
 This being said, in the future I plan to re-code and re-design it, to better match theming standards, functionality, and use of this project.
 As well I am looking at making it an app of its own or making intergrated with-in the windows folder app, for better use of the app.

 \
 \